trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 The below process applies only to situations where a Trilinos developer has made changes (and perhaps local commits) to the local git repo's 'master' branch and needs to transfer the changes to their local 'develop' branch, where they can be pushed to the github 'develop' branch.

 NOTE: These instructions assume that the Trilinos developer is using the [simple centralized workflow on the local 'master' branch](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow) and has been directly pushing their locally created commits directly to the github 'master' branch.
-If a more complex workflow is being used (such as using a [shared topic branch](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.eezqw2tso48u), or other types of git workflows), then the instructions need to be cusotmized for the specific situation.
+If a more complex workflow is being used (such as using a [shared topic branch](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.eezqw2tso48u), or other types of git workflows), then the instructions need to be customized for the specific situation.

 Before getting started, every Trilinos developer should set up their local account to use the git usability scripts git-prompt.sh and git-completion.bash and enable git `rerere` as described [here](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Initial-Git-Setup).
 The shell scripts will make it obvious what local branch a developer is on and git `rerere` will help with the rebasing and merging commands required to transition local commits.